 Also, if your game is easy to master, players will want to stick around and see everything it has to offer.
 But clunky or overly complicated experiences lead to bounced users who ditch your game to play more entertaining options.

 How to understand and optimize your game's usability

 How can you understand how usable your game is?
 The best—and most fun—way is to watch players react to your game and get their feedback.
-With these real-life observations, you can get important insights about the player experience to make better decisions.
+With user testing for gaming you can get these real-life observations, you can get important insights about the player experience to make better decisions.

 Here are a few other key ways to optimize usability:

 - Make UI intuitive with natural interactions.
 Players should not have to guess how menus and interfaces work.